Japan KYUSHU Tourist ジャパン九州ツーリスト株式会社

 commanded Christians in Shimabara to convert.

-Harajo Castle ruin, in Shimabara
+Hara Castle ruin, in Minami-Shimabara

 The Christian pilgrimage site, registered on UNESCO’s World Heritage Site as Hidden Christian